NHS Negligence Claims

 Patients are not obliged to raise a formal complaint against the NHS prior to initiating a claim for compensation following negligence.
 However, many patients use the NHS Complaints Procedure to highlight their case and to ascertain the NHS’s response.
 In doing so, patients often feel that they are encouraged to pursue or abstain from a compensation claim.

 It is advisable to discuss your case with a specialised solicitor as early as possible to ensure that you have a thorough understanding of your situation and potential outcomes.
-There is no obligation to pursue your claim once you have spoken to us and so we encourage you to discuss your case with one of our team as soon as you conveniently can.
+There is no obligation to pursue your claim once you have spoken to a solicitor.
 You will then know exactly where you stand and what your options are.

 How much compensation will I be awarded?